B*

 In computer science, B* (pronounced "B star") is a best-first graph search algorithm that finds the least-cost path from a given initial node to any goal node (out of one or more possible goals).
 First published by Hans Berliner in 1979, it is related to the A* search algorithm.

 Summary

 The algorithm stores intervals for nodes of the tree as opposed to single point-valued estimates.
 Then, leaf nodes of the tree can be searched until one of the top level nodes has an interval which is clearly "best."

 Details

 Interval evaluations rather than estimates

 Leaf nodes of a B*-tree are given evaluations that are intervals rather than single numbers.
 The interval is supposed to contain the true value of that node.
 If all intervals attached to leaf nodes satisfy this property, then B* will identify an optimal path to the goal state.

 Backup process

 To back up the intervals within the tree, a parent's upper bound is set to the maximum of the upper bounds of the children.
-A parent's lower bound is set to the maximum of the lower bound of the children.
+A parent's lower bound is set to the maximum of the lower bounds of the children.
 Note that different children might supply these bounds.